A swimming pool makes the difference between owning an attractive property and your house losing value.

 Standard Pool Lights

-Before we look at different pool lighting options, you'll see that we've divided the guide into parts.
-In this section, we'll look at standard pool lights, followed by a discussion on underwater lighting, LED floodlights, and pool garden lighting.
-So let's begin.
+Before we look at different pool lighting options, you’ll see that we’ve divided the guide into parts.
+This section will look at standard pool lights, followed by a discussion on underwater lighting, LED floodlights, and pool garden lighting.
+So let’s begin.

 1. Incandescent Lights

-Nowadays, it's slightly more expensive to maintain incandescent lights as they need replacement twice a year.
-Unless you have a healthy budget and are ready to undertake the arduous task of maintenance, it would be best to check out other options.
+Nowadays, it’s slightly more expensive to maintain incandescent lights as they need replacement twice a year.
+Unless you have a healthy budget and are ready to undertake the arduous maintenance task, it would be best to check out other options.

-Be it surface level or underwater lighting; it's difficult to look past LEDs.
-These lights are highly popular and work for both in-ground and above-ground pools.
+It isn’t easy to look past LED lights, whether surface-level or underwater lighting.
+These lights are trendy and work for both in-ground and above-ground pools.
 Furthermore, they have incredible power but use only a fraction of their energy compared to other lights.

-Thanks to their long-lasting performance, you won't need to replace LEDs until after several years.
-To give you an idea, the average LED lasts over 50,000 hours, making them one of the most efficient lighting options available out there.
+Thanks to their long-lasting performance, you won’t need to replace LED pool lights until after several years.
+To give you an idea, the average LED lasts over 50,000 hours, making them one of the most efficient lighting options.

-Plus, they are available in numerous colour schemes and predefined programs, meaning your pool will look nothing short of spectacular.
-You can also purchase white LEDs at affordable prices, proving useful for multiple installations.
+Plus, they are available in numerous colour schemes and predefined programs, making your pool look spectacular.
+You can also purchase white LED pool lights at affordable prices, proving useful for multiple installations.